 Position the bow middle in the centre of the bow, make sure that the right sides of both fabric are facing up and that the seam for the bow middle is at the back of the bow.
 Play with the bow until you are happy with the shape.

 Now the bow is ready you are able to create the main purse.
 You will need to finish the edges of the zip and attach both the front and back of the purse onto the zip.
-All of these details are covered in the plain purse tutorial: Link!
+All of these details are covered in the plain purse tutorial: DIY Leather Purse (Plain).
 Make sure that you have the pattern or nap of the fabric that right way up when attaching it onto the zip.

 Both sides of the purse are attached to the zip and topstitched in place.

 Position the bow onto the front side of the bag, when looking at the front of the bag make a decision as to how you wish to open the bag, with the zipper towards the right or left?
 I personally prefer to open the zipper towards the right as I am right handed.